 Last March 28, I saw on a website that it was the birthday of St. Teresa of Ávila.
-I’m not a “religious” person these days in the sense of an organized religion, but I have an odd relationship with St. Teresa.
+I’m not a “religious” person these days in the sense of organized religion, but I have an odd relationship with St. Teresa.

 It started when I was 13 and attended “Sunday school” at St. Leo’s Church in Irvington, New Jersey.
-That year I my teacher was a young and very kind nun.
+That year my teacher was a young and very kind nun.
 Those two qualities set Sister Teresa Avila apart from all the other nuns I encountered.

 I knew nothing about the real Saint Teresa of Ávila whom she was named after until many years later.
-The Saint Teresa (28 March 1515 – 4 October 1582), was a prominent Spanish mystic, Roman Catholic saint, Carmelite nun and author during the Counter Reformation, and theologian of contemplative life through mental prayer.
+Saint Teresa (28 March 1515 – 4 October 1582), was a prominent Spanish mystic, Roman Catholic saint, Carmelite nun and author during the Counter Reformation, and theologian of contemplative life through mental prayer.

 Teresa grew up in a wealthy household in the province of Ávila, Spain.
 She was a beautiful and social girl who loved her privileged life, perfume, jewelry, and elegant clothes.
-Her mother died when she was 14, and her father sent her to convent school to protect his beautiful daughter.
+Her mother died when she was 14, and her father sent her to a convent school to protect his beautiful daughter.

 Perhaps surprisingly, she found the religious training very appealing and she decided to become a nun.